Niger Delta: Geography

 The Niger Delta, as now defined officially by the Nigerian government, extends over 70000 km2 and makes up 7.5% of Nigeria's land mass.
 Historically and cartographically, it consists of present-day Bayelsa, Delta, and Rivers States.
 In 2000, however, Obasanjo's regime included Abia, Akwa-Ibom, Cross River State, Edo, Imo and Ondo States in the region.

 The Niger Delta and the South-South geopolitical zone (which contains six of the states in the Niger Delta) are two different entities.
 The Niger Delta separates the Bight of Benin from the Bight of Bonny within the larger Gulf of Guinea.

 Demographics

-The political Niger Delta is home to approximately 31 million people from over 40 ethnic groups, including the Ibibio, Urhobo, Annang, Oron, Efik, Ogoni, Edo, Esan, Isoko, Okpe and Ijaws—such as the Kalabari, Okrika, Epie-Atissa, Ogbia, Abua, Obolo, Opobo, Ibani, Apoi, Arogbo, Olodiama, Biseni, Akinima, among others.
+The political Niger Delta is home to approximately 31 million people from over 40 ethnic groups, including the Ijaws—such as the Kalabari, Okrika, Epie-Atissa, Ogbia, Abua, Obolo, Opobo, Ibani, Apoi, Arogbo, Olodiama, Biseni, Akinima, Ekpeye, Ikwerre, Ogba, Ibibio, Urhobo, Annang, Oron, Efik, Ogoni, Edo, Esan, Isoko, Igbo, and Okpe among others.
 These communities speak around 250 different dialects.
 The Ijaw are the largest ethnic group in the Niger Delta, with a widespread presence across six states in the region.

 The major language groups spoken in the Niger Delta include the Ijaw languages, Ibibio-Efik, Edoid languages.